-It is ineffable watching the Fuego – the ever angry one, spurt out huge plumes of smoke and ash, right there in front of you.
+It is ineffable watching the Fuego – the ever-angry one, spurt out huge plumes of smoke and ash, right there in front of you.

 It is the most utterly beautiful sunset I have ever seen high above the clouds.
 The colors were vibrant and strikingly contrasted against the dark earth.

 In short, it is the toughest and the most rewarding hike I’ve ever done up to date.
-Hiking on a sandy terrain means you walk two steps up, and sink one (or more) step(s) down, onward and upward, left, right, left, left, right…an eternity of walking.
+Hiking on sandy terrain means you walk two steps up, and sink one (or more) step(s) down, onward and upward, left, right, left, left, right…an eternity of walking.
 My heart was pumping like a hummingbird trying hard to satisfy my lungs’ increasing oxygen demand on top of the world.
 Every single step was a real pain and a mental challenge.
 Given that the sky was covered by a thick layer of clouds, in my mind I had given up on seeing anything worthwhile the torture.
 For the last 100 meters, I was crawling on all fours…exhausted…about to die.
 My heart had almost jumped out of my mouth when I finally made it to the summit and caught the first glimpse of the lunar-like volcanic crater.
 All the pain subsided instantly and I felt alive again…alive and kicking.
 Luckily, the clouds parted allowing us clear views, and we were gifted with frequent explosive eruptions of Fuego – Mother Earth’s very own fireworks show.

-Hell YES the hike took literally my breath away, and the views left me speechless!
+Hell YES, the hike took literally my breath away, and the views left me speechless!

 ** Photo credit: Jan Klikar (edited by me) – I was already freezing at this moment that I could no longer move my fingers to grab the camera.

-When in Guatemala, hiking the Acatenango Volcano is – no doubt – a magical unforgettable experience, an absolute must do.
-Lunar landscapes, stunning sunsets and front row seats in a magnificent theater with nature playing the main role.
+When in Guatemala, hiking the Acatenango Volcano is – no doubt – a magical unforgettable experience, an absolute must-do.
+Lunar landscapes, stunning sunsets, and front-row seats in a magnificent theater with nature playing the main role.
 What more could you expect from a hike?